replicatedhq/kurl.sh/src/markdown-pages/add-ons/docker.md

 If Docker is not used, an alternative CRI must be used in its place.
 See [containerd documentation](/docs/add-ons/containerd) for more information.

+Kubenetes 1.24.0+ does not support Dockershim, therefore you must use an alternative CRI, such as [containerd](/docs/add-ons/containerd), instead.

 ## Advanced Install Options

 ```yaml